-5. Conclusions
+6. Conclusions

-In this paper I have argued that a new method of Software Engineering is required in the developing world: it is one that is as equally aware of social issues as it is of technical issues.
-I have also looked at issues that will have to be addressed to change the Computer Science and Software Engineering curriculum in the case of South Africa.
+In this paper we have argued for a new method of Software Engineering that is required in the developing world.
+It is one that is equally aware of social issues as it is of technical issues.
+We have outlined the process by which we arrived at our conclusion via a number of practical software development projects that we have undertaken.
+We have also looked at issues that will have to be addressed to change the Computer Science and Software Engineering curriculum in the case of South Africa.
+We address these issues below.

-Finally I believe that advancing Free and Open Source Software (FOSS) for the developing world will require the kind of Software Engineering processes and skills that I advocate in this paper.
+Finally we believe that advancing Free and Open Source Software (FOSS) for the developing world will require the kind of Software Engineering processes and skills that we advocate in this paper.
 The strength of FOSS is in part predicated on access to the source but that of course implies the need for local Software Engineering skills that can use and modify the source appropriately.
-As Gabriella Coleman points out [6] there is significant lock-in to proprietary software in the developing world due to a lack of skills in exploiting FOSS.
-The report on FOSS by bridges.org [4] points out "specific software applications (whether FOSS or proprietary) that could make computers more useful to local communities - such as putting ICT to work to improve healthcare and education, and designed with cultural factors in mind - are still missing".
+As Gabriella Coleman points out [8] there is significant lock-in to proprietary software in the developing world due to a lack of skills in exploiting FOSS.
+The report on FOSS by bridges.org [5] points out "specific software applications (whether FOSS or proprietary) that could make computers more useful to local communities - such as putting ICT to work to improve healthcare and education, and designed with cultural factors in mind - are still missing".
 If the developing world is to take ownership of FOSS we will have to address such issues of technical skills and useful and useable software.

-5.1.
+6.1.
 Academic Policy for Community-Based Computer Science

-I think we should shape academic policy to make computer science research more relevant to the needs of local communities.
+The following conclusions and recommendations are intended to shape academic policy to make computer science research more relevant to the needs of local communities.
 They are specifically targeted at Computer Science Departments at Universities in developing countries.

 - Software Engineering as a profession has to change to emphasize the social and economic needs of local communities.
 A Software Engineering method that extends beyond purely technical aspects, as demonstrated in this paper, is needed.
 An Ethics focussed on dealing with development priorities has to replace the emphasis on first world professional issues and values. - IT professionals have to accept a new interdisciplinary approach to Software Engineering that involves co-development of applications in a socially sensitive fashion.
 In practice these projects are difficult to manage and further work is needed on this.
-The members of the team have to understand and value the different roles and perspectives. - Universities (and NGO's) have great opportunities to design and implement new approaches to using technology to support local communities in developing countries.
-The responsibility incurred to avoid projects that remain forever pilot projects and to ensure that solutions and projects that work are continued beyond the initial engagement. - Innovative niche products arise from such IT developments and social entrepreneurship can turn the outputs of community-based development into products and businesses.
+The members of the team have to understand and value the different roles and perspectives.

+- Universities (and NGO's) have great opportunities to design and implement new approaches to using technology to support local communities in developing countries.
+The responsibility incurred to avoid "forever pilots" [12] and to ensure that solutions and projects that work are continued beyond the initial engagement. - Innovative niche products arise from such IT developments and social entrepreneurship can turn the outputs of community-based development into products and businesses.

-5.2.
+6.2.
 Software Engineering Methodology for Developing Countries